IOGS-LEnsE-training/nucleo-basics/docs/source/contents/general.rst

 Microcontrollers are typically **used in embedded systems** where space, power consumption, and cost are **critical factors**.
 They are designed for **specific tasks** and are often programmed to control devices or perform dedicated functions.

 They are generally simpler in terms of architecture and functionality compared to microprocessors.
 They are optimized for low-level control tasks and real-time operation.

+Main steps to program a microcontroller
+***************************************

+Programming a microcontroller typically involves several steps to ensure that the program works as expected on the target hardware.
+Here are the main steps:

+#. **Setup Environment**: Make sure you have the necessary development tools installed.
+#. **Create a Project**: Create a new project with your favorite :abbr:`IDE (Integrated Development Environment)` or import an existing one.
+#. **Configure Target**: Configure your project to target the specific microcontroller you want to use.
+#. **Write and Compile Code**: Write or modify your program code to implement the desired functionality.
+Use APIs and libraries to interact with hardware peripherals and components.
+#. **Compile Program**: Compile the program to translate your code written in a high-level language into the native language of the microcontroller.
+#. **Flash Program**: Flash the compiled program onto the microcontroller using the appropriate flashing tool.
+This may involve using MBED CLI, MBED Studio, or a separate flashing utility.
+#. **Test Program**: Power on the microcontroller and observe the behavior of the program.
+Verify that it functions correctly and interacts with hardware peripherals as expected.
+Test various features and functionalities to ensure they work as intended.
+#. **Debugging**: If the program does not work as expected, use debugging tools and techniques to identify and fix any issues.
+This may involve using breakpoints, printf debugging, or outputs.
+#. **Iterate and Refine**: Make any necessary changes to the program based on testing and debugging results.
+Re-compile and re-flash the program, and repeat the testing process until the program functions correctly.
+#. **Documentation and Versioning**: Document the program's functionality, usage, and any specific instructions for testing.
+Ensure that you maintain version control for your program code using a version control system like Git.